Chopping More Finely: Finite Countermodels in Modal Logic via the Subdivision Construction: Introduction

 \section{Introduction}

-A normal modal logic $L$ has the \emph{finite model property} (the \emph{fmp}, for short) if, for any formula that is not a theorem of $L$, there exists a finite countermodel of $L$ that refutes the formula.
+A normal modal logic $L$ has the \emph{finite model property} (the \emph{fmp}, for short) if every formula that is not a theorem of $L$ is refuted by a finite countermodel of $L$.
 Algebraically, this is equivalent to saying that the variety of modal algebras validating $L$ is generated by its finite members.
-The fmp is one of the most important and well-studied properties of modal logics (see, e.g., \cite{blackburnModalLogic2001} and \cite{czModalLogic1997}).
-The fmp strictly implies Kripke completeness; a Kripke complete logic without the fmp can be found in \cite{gabbayDecidableFinitelyAxiomatizable1971}).
-Additionally, a finitely axiomatizable logic with the fmp is decidable \cite{Harrop1958}.
+The fmp is one of the central and well-studied properties of modal logics (see, e.g., \cite{blackburnModalLogic2001,czModalLogic1997}).
+The fmp strictly implies Kripke completeness; a Kripke complete logic without the fmp can be found in \cite{gabbayDecidableFinitelyAxiomatizable1971}.
+Moreover, every finitely axiomatizable logic with the fmp is decidable \cite{Harrop1958}.